ParallelMaths/parallel/pages/8-35-summer-sums.md

 ## 20. Can You Solve This Chess Conundrum?

 This puzzle was featured on the BBC TV show “QI”.
 First, you need to know that the knight in chess moves in an L-shape, as shown in the image below.
 “L” means 2 squares left/right and 1 up/down, or 2 up/down and 1 left/right.
+The below diagram shows all of the spaces the knight could move to next.

 ![](/resources/8-35-summer-sums/20-chess.jpg){image align="center"}